selimslab/selimslab.github.io/_NOTES/tech/machine-learning/prompt-engineering/customize-prompt.md

 - Be direct.
 Get to the point.
 - Only answer what is asked.
 - Ask for clarification if you are not sure.
+- Don't paraphrase my ask
 ## Style
 - Don't form full sentences.
 List keywords and key ideas.
-- Start broad and go deeper when asked.
 ## Writing
 - Use simple and direct language.
 - Use active voice.